Information for Participants

 The UGICR is an opt-out registry, this means that you need to tell us if you do not want to participate.
-You can opt out of the registry at any time however data collection may start any time from two weeks after the date on the invitation letter mailed to you.
-If you choose to opt out after data collection has started we can delete any information that has been collected about you for the registry.
+You can opt out of the registry at any time; however, data collection may start any time from two weeks after the date on the invitation letter mailed to you.
+If you choose to opt out after data collection has started, we can delete any collected information.

 There are two parts to participating in the registry and you can choose which parts you would like to opt out of:

-This means you do not want to answer any questionnaires but you are happy for trained research staff to collect important information from you medical records to help hospitals improve the care the give to people with upper gastronintestinal cancers.
+This means you do not want to answer any questionnaires, but you are happy for trained research staff to collect important information from your medical records to help hospitals improve the care they give to people with upper gastrointestinal cancers.

 - I want to opt out of the whole registry